eiire/outrightshop/README.md

      ```
     ##### Create db migration
     ```bash
+    rails generate devise:install
+    rails db:migrate
+    ```
+    *Solution of abort in rails generate devise:install.*
+        I think there is devise_for :installs in your route.rb file and you should comment it out.
+Then you should try to rerun rails generate devise:install and uncomment route after.

+    *Solution of PG::UndefinedTable: ERROR:  relation "users" does not exist*
+    1. Delete file from migrate/20201212060305_add_role_to_users.rb (Copy this file anywhere!)
+    2. Start migrate
+    ```bash
+        rails db:migrate
+    ```
+    And restore 20201212060305_add_role_to_users.rb in migrate folder and start migrate again
+    ```bash
         rails db:migrate
     ```

     *Solution of psql: FATAL: Peer authentication failed for user “postgres” (or any user)*
      ##### Update ‘pg_hba.conf’ file
      1. *Locate the pg_hba.conf (copy this path and run the next command)*